-If you have ever owned or been around an aggressive or dominant dog, then you know the importance of getting control of him or her.
+If you have ever owned or been around a dominant dog, then you know the importance of getting control of him or her.
 Good obedience training will help keep the dog, other dogs and people safer.
 You need to understand something about aggressive dogs: Most dog aggression (unless the dog has been bred and trained to be aggressive) comes from one of two places…dominance or fear.
-If professional dog training is not in your budget, or you simply don’t have the time, here are some suggestions that may help you deal with your aggressive dog.
+If professional dog training is not in your budget, or you simply don’t have the time, here are some suggestions that may help you deal with your dominant dog.

 1. Have your dog spayed or neutered.
 Doing so will reduce hormonal dominance levels.
 Check with your veterinarian to discuss your best options.